Why do you put butter on a cat’s paws?

 If possible, put your cat in a boarding cattery for a day or two.
 If this is not possible, empty out one room and put your cat in there as the removalists do their job.
 Put a sign on the door saying there is a cat in the room and to keep it CLOSED.
 Better still, take your cat to a boarding cattery for a few days while you move and unpack.

 Your cat should be the last thing that is moved.
 When you get to your new home, put him in a room with his food and water dishes and a bed.
 Keep the door closed.
-If he is stressed (and that is very likely), buy a Feliway plug in.
-This contains synthetic pheromones which help to calm a stressed cat.

 How long should you keep a cat indoors when you move?